thoughtbot/ruby-science/book/solutions/extract_decorator.md

 #### Invert Control

-Now comes one of the most important steps: we can [invert control](#dependency-inversion-principle) by removing any reference to the decorator from `Survey` and passing in an already-decorated summarizer.
+Now comes one of the most important steps: We can [invert control](#dependency-inversion-principle) by removing any reference to the decorator from `Survey` and passing in an already-decorated summarizer.